 With communications, solutions can help large service providers sort through an information glut to improve operations.
 For instance, a large provider might measure 30 billion network data points per hour making it difficult to quickly sift out important information.
-Hitachi offers a solution for network analytics, which provides realtime streaming analysis and subsecond granularity.
+Hitachi Live Insight for Telecom, announced in April 2015, provides realtime streaming analysis and subsecond granularity.
 Along with its adaptability and openness, this solution dramatically improves network visibility and efficiency, increases services assurance and quality, and helps create new revenue streams.

 To meet the demands of this emerging and rapidly growing market, Hitachi plans several steps.
-First, the center will grow internally by bringing in additional industry expertise.
-Second, the center will take advantage of the entire Hitachi ecosystem (for example, Hitachi Medical Systems).
-Additionally, the center will develop key partnerships to build a complete ecosystem.
+First, Hitachi Live Insight Center of Excellence will grow internally by bringing in additional industry expertise.
+Second, this center of excellence will take advantage of the entire Hitachi ecosystem (for example, Hitachi Medical Systems).
+Additionally, this CoE will develop key partnerships to build a complete ecosystem.

-6. CONCLUSIONS
+CONCLUSIONS